 Many institutions have started to address issues of student financial instability and food insecurity with the planning and implementation of food pantries on campus.
 As discussed in Chapter 1, a campus food pantry can provide a key entry point for colleges to engage students.
 This resource creates a safe space to address an immediate need and to engage students in addressing other challenges that can impede successful completion of an educational goal or program.
-For more information on how other colleges ATD has worked with set up food pantries and entry points to deeper financial supports, review Achieving the Dream's Addressing Food Insecurity on Campus publication at http://www.achievingthedream.org/resource/17232/addressing-food-insecurity-on-campus-establishing-food-pantries-at-community-colleges-and-connecting-students-to-wider-services
+For more information on how other colleges ATD has worked with set up food pantries and entry points to deeper financial supports, review Achieving the Dream's Addressing Food Insecurity on Campus publication at http:// achievingthedream.org/sites/default/files/body-files/ atd-2017-foodinsecurityrpt_website_1.pdf.